-- reviews all matters affecting the composition and qualifications of the Board and sanctions the appointment of Directors, non-executive Directors and experts to the Board and its Committees; - reviews the Bank's appointment policies, including the appointment of the Chief Executive and all other Executive Committee members and other senior employees; and - ensures that staff, management, executive and Board remuneration is appropriately aligned to business and individual performance, and is consistent with shareholder interests.
+- reviews all matters affecting the composition and qualifications of the Board and sanctions the appointment of Directors, non-executive Directors and experts to the Board and its Committees; - reviews the Bank's appointment policies, including the appointment of the Chief Executive and all other Executive Committee members and other senior employees; - ensures that staff, management, executive and Board remuneration is appropriately aligned to business and individual performance, and is consistent with shareholder interests; and - responsibility for executive succession planning as well as confirming individual appointments for senior executive positions.

 The NRC performs these duties within a framework that takes account of prevailing market conditions, market practice and regulatory compensation guidelines (e.g. Remuneration Code).

-The Committee met 4 times during 2015.
+The Committee met 6 times during 2016.